entangledloops/slidingpuzzle/README.md

 ```

 [`Black`](https://pypi.org/project/black/) and [`flake8`](https://pypi.org/project/flake8/) are used for formatting and linting, but they are automatically run by the pre-commit hooks installed in the Git repo.

+If you made changes in the `nn` submodule, you also need to install `requirements-nn.txt` and run `pytest tests/test_nn.py` to validate.